Manager: Scott Russon (FA Licensed Coach – FA Level 1 and FA Youth Award Level 1) | 07816050256 | E-mail Scott

 About the team

-In order to help develop the players, each boy’s individual experimentation and decision-making must be allowed to happen without fear of failure (being bawled at from the sidelines doesn’t help at all).
-It is often referenced how playing football in the street once served that freedom of play and experimentation; free of adults demanding their expectations.
-It is, of course, now a rare occurrence of play for many youngsters in the UK, with the increase in traffic and organised football having become more the norm.
+In order to help develop the players, each boy’s individual experimentation and decision-making must be allowed to happen without fear of failure (being shouted at from the sidelines by coaches and spectators doesn’t help at all).

 A high premium is also placed on building relationships with each player, celebrating successes that may or may not be explicitly football-related, adapting the coaching approach to suit the individual players, and nurturing a great team spirit both on and off the pitch.
 Please see below for more on the team, including social trips and tournament attendances.